Liu Rodríguez

-Liubiemithz Rodríguez Cevedo (born November 5, 1976) is a retired professional baseball second baseman.
+Liubiemithz Rodríguez Cevedo (born November 5, 1976) is a Venezuelan former professional baseball second baseman.
 He had 93 at bats in Major League Baseball for the Chicago White Sox in the 1999 season.
 He was a switch-hitter and threw right-handed.

 Career

 Chicago White Sox

 Rodríguez began his career with the Chicago White Sox organization in 1995 for the GCL White Sox.
 In 1996 and 1997, Rodríguez played for the A-ball Hickory Crawdads.
 In 1998, Rodríguez played for the advanced A-ball Winston-Salem Warthogs.
 On June 9, 1999, Rodríguez made his major league debut for the Chicago White Sox.
 Rodríguez made his final major league appearance in 1999, and spent 2000 with the Triple-A Charlotte Knights.
 In the majors, Rodríguez was a .237 career hitter with one home run and 12 RBI in 39 games.
 He played in Charlotte in 2001 as well.
 He became a free agent after the season.